GeoPlatform/geoplatform-demos/docs/about.md

 ---

 # GIS Example Site
-This site is for testing GIS examples.
+This site is for testing Geoplatform Demos.